Reviews You Can Rely On

 Convenience

-Our convenience metric evaluates a number of important convenience features and functions, from air direction adjustments to smart apps.
-We also weigh in on whether or not each unit includes an effective child lock for those with little ones.
+Our convenience metric evaluates several key features and functions, from air direction adjustments to smart apps.
+We also weigh in on whether each unit includes an effective child lock for those with little ones.

 Simple models without WiFi access were the easiest and fastest to set up.
-Smarter models, like the Windmill AC 8K BTU with Whisper Tech and LG Smart LW1022FVSM took us 40-45 minutes to get setup with WiFi and an app, and some, like the feature-rich Midea U-Shaped models, took even longer.
+Smarter models, such as the Windmill AC 8K BTU with Whisper Tech and LG Smart LW1022FVSM, took us 40-45 minutes to set up with WiFi and an app.

-Our testing identified three exceptional models with regard to convenience.
-The Midea U-Shaped MAW08V1QW, Midea U-Shaped MAW12V1QWT, and LG Smart LW1022FVSM really outshine the rest of the ACs in the test lineup, offering powerful features, easy mode changes, and smart capabilities which allow them to be controlled remotely.
+Our testing identified two exceptional models: the Midea Smart MAW08HV1CWT and LG Smart LW1022FVSM really outshine the rest of the ACs in the test lineup, offering powerful features, easy mode changes, and smart capabilities that allow them to be controlled remotely.

-While apps can help with convenience, other factors are important, too.
-Four other models that do no have WiFi scored very well with our convenience raters in our lab due to their above average mode selections, effective airflow adjustments, and easy-to-use remote controls.
+While apps can offer convenience, other factors are important as well.
+Four other models without WiFi scored very well with our convenience raters in our lab due to their above-average mode selections, effective airflow adjustments, and easy-to-use remote controls.

 window air conditioner - this black+decker ac lacks a wifi app but makes up for it with...

-The LG LW6017R doesn't let you split the airflow horizontally like some models, but its modes, remote, and timer options all ranked above average, making it surprisingly usable for a relatively small, 6,000 BTU model.
-Most of the smaller AC units we test tend to reduce features as the price points come down.
+The LG LW6017R doesn't let you split the airflow horizontally like some models, but its modes, remote, and timer options all ranked above average, making it surprisingly usable for a relatively small 6,000-BTU model.
+Most of the smaller AC units we test tend to have fewer features as the price point comes down.

 window air conditioner - our testers found the lg lw6017r controls easy to understand and use.